opennetworkinglab/aether-docs/developer/aiabhw5g.rst

 packets is the ``core`` IP address **inside the UPF**.
 The second rule says that next hop address is reachable on the ``core`` interface **outside the UPF**.
-As a result the downstream packets arrive in the UPF where they are GTP-encapsulated with the IP address of the eNodeB.
+As a result the downstream packets arrive in the UPF where they are GTP-encapsulated with the IP address of the gNodeB.
 Inside the UPF these packets will match a route like this one (see above; 128.105.144.0/22 in this case is the DATA_IFACE subnet)::

      128.105.144.0/22 via 192.168.252.1 dev access